gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 * Install GitSwarm and Git Fusion on separate machines to improve performance and scalability.

-* recommend SSH instead of HTTTP here.
+* Use SSH or HTTPS connections to secure mirroring connections.

 ### Configuration